Early registration discount ends Friday, October 12th.

 - Student-faculty interaction and undergraduate research space

-- High-bay, open engineering labs
+- Highly specialized science and engineering labs

 - Open offices and workspace for researchers, faculty, and students